adriadieguez/Article/README.md

 ---

+**GenPhylo** generates synthetic alignments on a phylogenetic tree with given branch lengths.

 The user has two options depending on which arguments are chosen.
 But both possibilities need to take as input a tree in the Newick format (with nodes of any degree) with annotated branch lengths.

 ▶️ **Option 1: Generate $N$ FASTA files with alignments of length $L$ given a tree in a Newick format, providing an experiment name**